 - Immersive exhibition experience

-- Previous theme: dinosaurs
+- Previous themes: animals & dinosaurs

-- Interactive, multimedia fun (with some edutainment)
+- Interactive, multimedia fun (with edutainment)

 - Best suited to kids and families